Amanda America Dickson: Marriages

-In 1866 at the age of sixteen, Amanda America moved to a small plantation in Floyd County, Georgia near the city of Rome.
-She married (or lived as if she was married to) Charles Eubanks, a white first cousin and Civil War veteran.
-Because of anti-miscegenation laws in Georgia at the time, Amanda America and Charles, as an interracial couple, could not legally marry in Georgia.
+In 1866, at the age of sixteen, Amanda America moved to a small plantation in Floyd County, Georgia near the city of Rome.
+She married (or lived with as if she were married to) Charles Eubanks, a white first-cousin and Civil War veteran.
+Because of laws against inter-racial marriage in Georgia at the time, Amanda America and Charles, as an interracial couple, could not legally marry in Georgia.
 Therefore, they either never officially married, or they married out of state before returning to Georgia (but there is no surviving proof of a legal marriage.)